locationtech/geomesa/docs/user/filesystem/architecture.rst

 cloud-native and distributed filesystems to scale bulk analytic queries.
 The FSDS is a good choice for doing bulk egress queries or large analytic jobs using frameworks such as Spark SQL and MapReduce.
 The FSDS differs from other queries in that ingest latency is traded for high-throughput query.
-The FSDS pairs well with low-latency ingest systems such as HBase or Kafka via the GeoMesa Lambda datastore to provide an optimal pairing of "hot", "warm" storage options.
+The FSDS pairs well with low-latency ingest systems such as HBase or Kafka to provide an optimal pairing of "hot", "warm" storage options.

 The GeoMesa FSDS consists of a few primary components: